hemidactylus/flaskbiblio/README.md

 the secret key is fake, etc).

 To generate the DB, meddle with the `db_testvalues.py` contents and run the `db_generate.py` script.
+Additionally, to import a `csv` file, see the remars on the import procedure below.

 ## Technical specifications